 Identification and uses of evergreen and deciduous trees in both summer and winter.
 Identification and uses of plants from woodlands, wetlands, heath, chalk and coast.
 Identification and uses of fungi, plant history and ecology, woodland history, wild foods, pros and cons of wild medicines and herbal first aid, directional indicators, working with fibers, natural dyes, saps and resins, plants and nutrition, plant chemicals and toxins and nomenclature.

-The course will run in series of three and two day blocks.
+The course will run in series of three day blocks.
 The timetable is programmed so that students are tested on species covered in the preceding block each time they attend as appropriate.
+These blocks are not always evenly spaced as we need to work with the seasons and the species that are available at various times of the year.

 Practical Ethnobotany and Plant Identification - Level 4